ASFHyP3/hyp3-docs/docs/dems.md

 # Digital Elevation Models
 Digital Elevation Models are required when processing SAR data to higher-level products, such as the [Radiometric Terrain Correction (RTC)](products.md#rtc "RTC Products" ){target=_blank} and [Interferometric SAR (InSAR)](products.md#insar "InSAR Products" ){target=_blank} products available [On Demand](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} from ASF.

-ASF uses DEMs that are publicly available and have wide-ranging coverage.
 In the past, ASF maintained a collection of DEMs that were pre-processed as appropriate for SAR workflows, and applied a preference hierarchy so that the best available DEM in any given area would be automatically selected for processing.

 With the public release of the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, we have changed our DEM strategy to leverage a [cloud-hosted copy](https://registry.opendata.aws/copernicus-dem/ "https://registry.opendata.aws/copernicus-dem" ){target=_blank} of the global Copernicus DEM.
 This is now the only DEM option for processing RTC and InSAR products.